n4bb12/verdaccio-github-oauth-ui/docs/usage.md

 ### On the Command Line

-Unless OAuth access is revoked in the GitHub settings, the token is valid indefinitely.
+Unless OAuth access is revoked in the Google settings, the token is valid indefinitely.